skip to main content

 Geriatric Dentistry

 The purpose of the geriatric dentistry component of the program is to increase the resident's awareness of the changing and potentially more challenging needs of the aging patient.
-Didactic instruction and clinical experience will be provided concerning the dental, emotional, psychological and medical complications as they relate to dentistry for the geriatric patient.
+Didactic instruction and clinical experience will be provided concerning the dental, emotional, psychological, and medical complications as they relate to dentistry for the geriatric patient.

-Special Care & Medically Compromised Patients
+Special Health Care Needs & Medically Compromised Patients

 Asepsis, Infection and Hazard Control

-The Infection Control Manual published by Texas A&M University College of Dentistry is current and is given to each resident and staff member.
-This document must be read and its protocol followed.
-All regulations are in accordance with the most current guidelines on a federal, state and local level, and must be adhered to in all clinical and laboratory activities.
+All regulations are in accordance with the most current guidelines on a federal, state, and local level, and must be adhered to in all clinical and laboratory activities.
 Correct use of personal protective equipment and barrier technique will be adhered to in the clinic and laboratory to ensure asepsis.
-The AEGD clinic is a large multiple chair clinic, and diligent effort must be made to avoid potentially hazardous contamination and/or cross-contamination of any kind.
-All residents and health care workers are required to be immunized against hepatitis B, receive annual TB testing and are strongly encouraged to be immunized against measles, mumps and rubella.
+The AEGD clinic is a large, multiple chair clinic, and diligent effort must be made to avoid potentially hazardous contamination and/or cross-contamination of any kind.
+All residents and health care workers are required to be immunized against hepatitis B, receive annual TB testing, and are strongly encouraged to be immunized against measles, mumps and rubella.
+Residents and staff must be responsible for the proper handling of sharps to avoid needle and instrument sticks.
+In addition, in the event of an accident with a sharp, an “Incident Report” must be filled out immediately and the required protocol followed.
+Hazard control includes knowledge of the risks and proper handling of all potentially harmful materials and devices used in the clinic and laboratory.
+Annual training and review of the Texas A&M University College of Dentistry Clinic Manual is required.

 Basic Sciences

 Clinically applicable basic sciences will be integrated into the didactic program.
-This will assist the resident in understanding the biologic, physiologic, psychologic and physical ramifications of all proposed treatment.
+This will assist the resident in understanding the biologic, physiologic, psychologic, and physical ramifications of all proposed treatment.
 This knowledge is extremely important ethically and medicolegally when a professional is entrusted with treating patients.

 Practice Management